Home

 Beef Fajita Marinade Important

 Texans cannot really claim they invented a Beef Fajita Recipe.
-They can certainly raise their hands if someone asks who made fajitas popular, though.
+They can certainly raise their hands if someone asks who made fajitas popular in the United States, though.

 Just exactly what is a fajita?
 And where did fajitas come from?